-- Rifle and Pistol targets may be scored in full ring values or, if ESTs are used, in decimal ring values.
+- a) Rifle and Pistol targets may be scored in full ring values or, if ESTs or electronic paper target scoring machines are used, in decimal ring values.
 Decimal ring scores are determined by dividing the scoring area for one full ring into ten equal scoring rings that are designated with decimal values starting with zero (i.e. 10.0, 9.0, etc.) and ending with nine (i. e.
-10.9, 9.9, etc.). - Rifle and Pistol Elimination and Qualification Round competitions are scored in full ring values, except that on a provisional basis, Elimination and Qualification Round competitions for 10m Air Rifle Men, 10m Air Rifle Women and 50m Rifle Prone Men events may be scored in decimal values.
-Note: The Council will evaluate experiences with decimal scoring of Qualification competitions and decide whether to apply this rule on a permanent basis at the end of 2013. - Rifle and Pistol Finals are scored in decimal values, except that 25m Pistol Finals use hit-miss scoring with hits zones based on decimal values established by the ISSF Executive Committee..
+10.9, 9.9, etc.): - b) Rifle and Pistol Elimination and Qualification Round competitions are scored in full ring values, except that in ISSF Championships, Elimination and Qualification Round competitions for 10m Air Rifle Men and Men Junior, 10m Air Rifle Women and Women Junior, 50m Rifle Prone Men and Men Junior and 50m Prone Women and Women Junior events must be scored in decimal values. - c) Rifle and Pistol Finals are scored in decimal values, except that 25m Pistol Finals use hit-miss scoring with hits zones based on decimal values established by the ISSF Executive Committee.